There’s no escaping, so don’t waste a minute (46)

 I’m surprised no one stopped me and thought it may have been distasteful.
 Maybe they to saw the value of capturing moments in time like physical death that is irreversible.

-Over ten years ago, I looked at death in the face while sitting on a beach, contemplating my own end.
+New Year’s Day 2010, I looked at death in the face while sitting on a beach.
+I was seriously contemplating my own end.
 Death terrified me as it wooed me onto the smallest room in the universe.

 The room was cluttered with to do lists, urgencies and what if’s.
 The longer I stayed in that room, I felt time ticking away, my breath shortening and the knot in my stomach growing.